-Since Green America launched our “Break Up With Your Mega-Bank” campaign in 2008, we’ve heard from thousands of Green Americans who have broken up with their mega-banks, switching their bank accounts to community development banks or credit unions.
-And it’s no wonder why — for decades, mega-banks like Bank of America, Citigroup, JP Morgan Chase, Wells Fargo, and others have been engaging in predatory lending, investing in fossil fuels, and deceiving consumers with hidden charges and fees—and they were a central cause of the Great Recession.
+Since Green America launched our “Break Up With Your Mega-Bank” campaign in 2008, we’ve heard from thousands of Green Americans who have switched their bank accounts to community development banks or credit unions.
+It’s no wonder: for decades, mega-banks like Bank of America, Citigroup, JP Morgan Chase, Wells Fargo, and others have engaged in predatory lending, investing in fossil fuels, and deceiving consumers with hidden charges and fees.
+Not to mention, they were a central cause of the Great Recession.

-But even if you’ve switched your bank account to a local credit union, you may still be linked to mega banks through credit cards.
-When you open a credit card account, your fees—annual fees, balance transfer fees, and any late fees, as well as the fees that the merchants pay and any interest you pay on your card balance—go to the issuing bank.
+Even if you’ve switched your bank account to a local credit union, you may still be linked to mega-banks through credit cards.
+When you open a credit card account, your fees go to the issuing bank.
+This includes annual fees, balance transfer fees, late fees, as well as the fees merchants pay and all the interest you pay on your card balance.
 The bank, in turn, makes loans to individuals and businesses.

 “When you use a mega-bank’s card, you’re bolstering all the things the bank’s loans support, from clearcutting forests to new coal-fired power plants to predatory loans,” says Fran Teplitz, Green America’s director of social investing programs.
 “Community development banks and credit unions provide the best opportunity for cardholders to avoid supporting bad practices and to positively impact communities.”

 The good news is that you can find a credit card issued by a community development bank or credit union, which will in turn use your fees to support operations you can feel good about.
 Using a responsible credit card, when combined with smart practices like minimizing debt and paying off your card on time, may change your relationship with that little piece of plastic in your wallet.
 If you use credit cards, you can put your money to work for change every time you make a charge.